vercel/next.js/packages/next/README.md

 export default MyImage
 ```

-To serve static files from the root directory you can add a folder called `public` and reference those files from the root, e.g: `/robots.txt`.

 _Note: Don't name the `public` directory anything else.
 The name can't be changed and is the only directory that Next.js uses for serving static assets._

 ### Dynamic Routing